jsquyres/ompi/docs/faq/large-clusters.rst

 several steps you can take to both reduce Open MPI's memory footprint and reduce the launch time of large-scale applications.
-These steps use a combination of build-time configuration options to eliminate components &mdash; thus eliminating their libraries and avoiding unnecessary component open/close operations &mdash; as well as run-time MCA parameters to specify what modules to use by default for most users.
+These steps use a combination of build-time configuration options to eliminate components |mdash| thus eliminating their libraries and avoiding unnecessary component open/close operations |mdash| as well as run-time MCA parameters to specify what modules to use by default for most users.